Glossary term

 The measure counts contracts or sales agreements for newly constructed single-family homes, not resales of existing houses.
 Because it captures newly built housing, the series is tied closely to residential construction activity and builder confidence.
 It can also offer a relatively early signal of shifts in housing demand because contracts are often recorded before the home is completed.

 The monthly report includes more than just the sales count.
-It also gives information about homes for sale, months' supply, and median and average sales prices.
+It also gives information about homes for sale, months of supply, and median and average sales prices.
 That broader context helps analysts understand whether changes in sales are happening alongside tighter inventory, changing affordability, or softer demand.

 Housing has broad economic spillover effects.
 When demand for new homes rises, builders may increase construction, purchase more materials, and hire more workers.
 Homebuyers may also spend more on furnishings, appliances, and related services.
 Because of those connections, new home sales is often treated as a useful window into both the housing sector and the wider economy.

-It also matters for markets because housing is sensitive to financing conditions.
+It also affects markets because housing is sensitive to financing conditions.
 When mortgage rates rise, affordability can weaken and new home sales may slow.
 When borrowing costs ease or household confidence improves, sales may pick up.
-That makes the data relevant to investors tracking consumer demand, real estate conditions, and interest-rate effects.
+That makes the data relevant to investors tracking consumer demand, real-estate conditions, and interest-rate effects.

 New Home Sales Versus Other Housing Indicators